-Al Noor Island is a hidden haven in the midst of the busy city life in Sharjah, which seems to be out of this world.
+Al Noor Island is a hidden haven in the midst of the busy city life in Sharjah.
 This is an art, architecture, and nature blend, which is perched beautifully in Khalid Lagoon, and it is one of the most scenic and restful urban retreats in the UAE.
 In contrast to the Dubai-based attractions that are adrenaline-charged, Al Noor Island is the place of tranquillity, innovation, and union with nature.
-It is not only just an island, but also a full experience where visitors are allowed to walk through a beautiful botanical garden, walk through glittering light installations, see modern art sculptures, and enter the Butterfly House, which contains over 500 exotic butterflies found all over the world.
+Its Butterfly House is home to over 500 butterflies from a variety of tropical species, housed within a climate-controlled glass dome.

-The island is a symbol of conscious UAE Tourism , which was opened as an element of the project of Sharjah to combine culture and sustainability.
-The eco-friendly design, soft sound, and interactive installations have been combined with the award-winning design to create an atmosphere that works soothing on the mind and soul.
-You are either a lover of art, a lover of nature, or a family traveller, and you need a peaceful retreat, then the Al Noor Island is a very magical place to visit, because each step you take may be a smooth escape from the hustle and bustle of the modern day.
-This Al Noor Island Travel Guide has it all: entry information, what to see, the best time to see, experiences to enjoy around the area, and the secrets of the place that will enable you to maximise your stay.
+The island is a symbol of conscious UAE Tourism, which was opened as an element of the Sharjah project to combine culture and sustainability.
+You are either a lover of art, a lover of nature, or a family traveller, and you need a peaceful retreat; then Al Noor Island is a very magical place to visit.
+This Al Noor Island Travel Guide has it all, from entry information and what to see, the best time to see it, experiences to enjoy around the area, to the secrets of the place that will enable you to maximise your stay.

 The Al Noor Island is situated in Sharjah, which is a mere 25-minute drive from central Dubai.
 The pedestrian bridge that links the island with the Al Noor Mosque is well-lit, and anyone can visit both the landmarks on a single visit.

-Fun Fact: Al Noor Island has already been rewarded with several international landscape architecture and environmental innovation prizes, including that of the German Design Council.
+Fun Fact: Al Noor Island has received international recognition for landscape design and sustainable urban development, earning multiple regional and global design accolades, including that of the German Design Council.

 1. The Butterfly House: Home to over 500 colourful butterfly species, set in a lush tropical greenhouse, a must-visit for photographers and families alike.